ian-cowley/tinypdf-csharp/README.md

 dotnet add reference ../src/TinyPdf/TinyPdf.csproj
 ```

-There is no published NuGet package — include the project in your solution or build it locally.
+There is no published NuGet package â€” include the project in your solution or build it locally.

 ## Usage